shivannis/xandr-docs-public/xandr-docs/articles/invest/dates-and-times-in-reporting.md

 ### Further complications of DST

 Different regions observe DST changes at different times each year.
 Additionally, certain sub-regions may not adhere to the policies of their governing region.
 For example, neither Arizona nor Hawaii observe Daylight Saving Time like the rest of the individual states in the USA.
-Xandr reporting adheres to DST using time zones, not geographies, so we cannot account for these individual region differences within time zones.
+Microsoft Advertising reporting adheres to DST using time zones, not geographies, so we cannot account for these individual region differences within time zones.

 Also, some regions have offsets from UTC that are a fraction of an hour.
 For example, India is UTC + 05:30, and though it does not observe
-Daylight Saving Time, it is worth noting that Xandr reporting operates in hourly granularity.
+Daylight Saving Time, it is worth noting that Microsoft Advertising reporting operates in hourly granularity.
 Therefore, a single day 05:30 UTC - 05:29 UTC will actually appear in reports as 05:00 UTC - 04:59 UTC.

 > [!NOTE]
 > To learn more about Daylight Saving Time and its impact on your region, you can read more on the [Time and Date site](https://www.timeanddate.com/time/dst/).